-NOR-R-AM is the acronym for the project "NOR-R-AM: A Norwegian-Russian-North American collaboration in Arctic research and collaboration."
-There were two successive generations of the project, NOR-R-AM and NOR-R-AM2, which were funded for the period 2017-2019 and 2020-2024, respectively.
-The projects were awarded funding from the Norwegian Research Council under the INTPART call (International Partnerships for Excellent Education, Research and Innovation) and from SIU - The Norwegian Centre for International Cooperation in Education (now DIKU).
-At the time of the calls (2016 and 2019, respectively), partnerships for this call were possible with circum-Arctic nations USA, Canada and Russia, and the NOR-R-AM project formed as a collaboration with world leading groups in Arctic geosciences, including:
+160 NOR-R-AM is the acronym for the project "NOR-R-AM: A Norwegian-Russian-North American collaboration in Arctic research and collaboration."
+There were two successive generations of the project, NOR-R-AM and NOR-R-AM2, which were funded for the period 2017-2019 and 2020-2023, respectively.
+They were awarded under the INTPART call (International Partnerships for Excellent Education, Research and Innovation) from the Norwegian Research Council

+(Norges forskningsråd) and SIU - The Norwegian Centre for International Cooperation in Education (now DIKU).
+This-call for "Support and Mobility" was established to develop more world-leading academic environments in Norway including by enhancing the quality of higher education in Norway and strengthening links of partnerships.
+At the time of the call, partnerships for this call were possible with circum-Arctic nations USA, Canada and Russia.
+The two generations of the projects were led by Professor Carmen Gaina, from the Norwegian Centre of Excellence CEED (Centre for Earth Evolution and Dynamics, now Centre for Planetary Habitability), and is a collaboration with other world leading groups in Arctic geosciences, Partners-included:

-- University of Oslo, Norway (project lead)
+- - University of Oslo, Norway

-- 200 University Centre in Svalbard (UNIS), Norway
+- University Centre in Svalbard (UNIS), Norway

 - University of Alaska, Fairbanks (UAF), USA

 - University of Texas (UTIG), USA

 - Sonoma State University, USA

 - Natural Resources Canada

-- 205 University of Ottawa, Canada
+- University of Ottawa, Canada

-Saint-Petersburg State University, Russia (active partner until February 2022)
+- Saint-Petersburg State University, Russia

-The aim of the NOR-R-AM project was to set a scientific basis for deciphering the timing, driving forces and consequences of volcanism in the Arctic region.
-While educating the next generation of Arctic 210 experts, this international collaboration also prepared a scientific platform for future large, collaborative research initiatives in the Arctic.
-Six Work Packages (WPs) were established, namely Onshore Geology (WP1), Offshore Geology (WP2), Arctic Seismicity and Deep Interior (WP3), Arctic volcanism and paleo-environment (WP4), Circum-Arctic Geodynamics (WP5), and Education (WP6), each led by a partner institution.
-In this contribution we focus on the WP6 Education, with emphasis on the course we jointly developed and taught at UNIS since 2018.
+- 180 The aim of the project was to set a scientific basis for deciphering the timing, driving forces and consequences of volcanism in the Arctic region.
+While educating the next generation of Arctic explorers, this international collaboration also prepared a scientific platform for future large, collaborative research initiatives in the Arctic.
+To achieve this there were 6 Work Packages (WPs), namely Onshore Geology (WP1), Offshore Geology (WP2), Arctic Seismicity and Deep Interior (WP3), Arctic volcanism and paleo-environment (WP4), Circum-Arctic Geodynamics (WP5), and Education (WP6).
+Each led by a

+- 185 partner institution.
+In this contribution we focus on WP6 Education, with emphasis on the course we jointly developed and taught at UNIS since 2018.

-3 The AG-x51 course: motivation, establishment, incremental optimization and limitations
+3 The AG-x51 course: motivation, establishment and incremental optimization

-The "Arctic Tectonics and Volcanism" course (AG-x51) was a key deliverable of the NOR-R-AM project and is offered at UNIS simultaneously as both MSc (course code AG-351) and PhD-level (AG-851) course.
-This course addresses the diverse geological history of the Arctic region, including both onshore and offshore regions from Paleozoic to recent times (over 500 million years of history).
-This can be described as a 4-dimensional perspective because it looks at the surface, deep interior, presentday, and deep past.
-The course focuses on the interplay of plate tectonics (including rifting, seafloorspreading, subduction and orogenesis [mountain building processes]) and volcanism (including, arc, rifting and plume-related) across several scales (Figure 3).
-It explores some of the outstanding questions within the Arctic research community with regional case studies, scientific datasets and state-of-the-art software programs and methodologies.
-Based in the gateway to the Arctic, Svalbard (Figure 1), the course is complemented by several field excursions which examine the well exposed outcrops and specifically the igneous rocks emplaced over large parts of the Svalbard archipelago.
+The "Arctic Tectonics and Volcanism" course (AG-x51) was a key deliverable of the NORRAM project and is offered at UNIS simultaneously as both MSc (course code AG-351) and PhD-level (AG-851) course.
+This course addresses the diverse

+- 190 geological history of the Arctic region, including both onshore and offshore regions from Paleozoic to recent times (over 500 Million years of history).
+This can be described as a 4-dimensional perspective because it looked at the surface, deep interior, present-day and deep past.
+The course focuses on the interplay of plate tectonics (including rifting, seafloor-spreading, subduction and orogenesis [mountain building processes]) and volcanism [1] luding, arc, rifting and plume-related) across several scales (Figure 2).
+It explores some of the outstanding questions within the Arctic research community with regional - 195 case studies, scientific datasets and state-of-the-art software programs and methodologies.
+Based in the gateway to the

+Arctic, Svalbard (Figure 1), the course is complemented by several field excursions which examine-the well exposed outcrops and specifically the igneous rocks emplaced over large parts of the Svalbard archipelago.

-Figure 3: Synthesis of the Arctic Tectonics and Volcanism course with the main modules covered.
-The course addresses heterogeneity laterally (Svalbard-Barents Shelf-Arctic-Depth-Global), in depth (shallow to deep processes), across spatial and temporal scales (from nano scales through to global maps or giga scales).
+200 Figure 2: Synthesis of the Arctic Tectonics and Volcanism course, from rock samples to deep mantle processes.
+The course addresses heterogeneity laterally (Svalbard-Barents Shelf-Arctic-Depth-Global), in depth (shallow to deep processes) and across scales (from atoms and rock samples to global maps).